How to make an impressive professional nursing portfolio

 modern-technology-changing-healthcare

-Your portfolio - it’s something that every nurse needs to have.
+Developing a professional nursing portfolio is an important way to record your educational, clinical and professional achievements.
 Yet, nurses often admit that their portfolio is more of a collection of documents in a shoebox rather than a comprehensive record of their professional achievements and competence to practice.

-A well presented professional portfolio will most certainly help you apply for a new job, but it is also essential for showcasing your development and communicating your competence to practice as a nurse.
+In reality, your professional portfolio could be the most critical tool you have when it comes to advancing your nursing career and demonstrating your continuing professional development as a nurse.
+A well-presented professional portfolio will most certainly help you apply for a new job, but it is also essential for showcasing your development and communicating your competence to practice as a nurse.
 It can even make you a better nurse.

 Let's start with the basics.